-My mom’s brown chickpea curry soup is an easy wholesome soup recipe that combines the curry flavors with chickpeas to give you a healthy comforting soup.
-Learn how to make this kala chana soup with a homemade spice blend that’s so delicious and fit for a cozy family dinner.
+Black chana soup is an easy wholesome soup recipe that combines Indian curry flavors with chickpeas.
+Learn how to make chana soup with a homemade soup mix that’s so delicious and perfect for a cozy family dinner.

 About the recipe